mrnotesonic/collab-vm-server/README.md

+This was forked due to a (security) needed.
 ## collab-vm-server
 This repository contains all the necessary source files to compile the collab-vm-server.
 The collab-vm-server powers CollabVM, and it is what you use to host it.
 You can either download already compiled binaries or compile it yourself.
 Compilation instructions are below.